-7 Textbooks and Software
+6. Textbooks and Software

-We will use three primary textbooks: Ocean Circulation and Climate (Siedler et al., 2013), Ocean Circulation (Colling, 2001), and Atmospheric and Oceanic Fluid Dynamics (Vallis, 2006).
-The first two are required, but the electronic versions can be accessed electronically through the Brown site/vpn access at http://www.sciencedirect.com/science/bookseries/00746142/103 and http://site.ebrary.com/lib/brown/docDetail.action?docID=10190755 (you must be on campus or hooked in with VPN or the library's EZproxy to access).
-You can also find links to them on Josiah.
-More mathematical detail will be found in Vallis (2006), which is a required textbook for this and other climate courses in the department.
-Two good online textbooks are (Tomczak and Godfrey, 1994; Stewart, 2008), which are linked from the course webpage.
+We will use three primary textbooks: Modern Observational Physical Oceanography (Wunsch 2015), Ocean Circulation and Climate (Siedler et al. 2013), Ocean Circulation (Colling 2001).
+Electronic versions of most of the books and resources in the class can be accessed electronically through the Brown site/vpn access (you must be on campus or hooked in with VPN or the library's EZproxy to access).
+More detail can be found in (Vallis 2006; Tomczak and Godfrey 1994; Stewart 2008), which are accessible through links from the course webpage and the bibliography here.